-The cable network programming and television industries continue to evolve rapidly, with changes in technology leading to alternative methods for the delivery and storage of digital content.
-These technological advancements have driven changes in consumer behavior as consumers now have more control over when, where and how they consume content.
-Consumer preferences have evolved toward lower cost alternatives, including direct-to-consumer offerings.
-These changes in technologies and consumer behavior have contributed to declines in the number of subscribers to MVPD services, and these declines are expected to continue and possibly accelerate in the future.
+The ways in which consumers view content and technology and business models in the media and entertainment industry continue to rapidly evolve.
+New distribution platforms and increased competition from new entrants and emerging technologies have added to the complexity of maintaining predictable revenue streams.
+Technological advancements have driven changes in consumer behavior as consumers now have more control over when, where and how they consume content, and consumer preferences have evolved toward subscription video on demand ("SVOD"), AVOD and free advertising-supported television ("FAST") services and other direct-to-consumer offerings.
+These changes in technologies and consumer behavior have contributed to industry-wide declines in subscribers to MVPD services over the last several years, and these declines are expected to continue and possibly accelerate in the future.